Yurawoo/Yurawoo/README.md

 ### Hi there

 🌟 *About Me*:
-Passionate about creating technologies that make a difference, my journey in the tech world is driven by my fascination with computer vision and machine learning
+Passionate about creating technologies that make a difference, my journey in the tech world is driven by my fascination with computer vision and machine learning.

 🔍 *My Expertise*:
 - 💻 Skilled in **Python, JavaScript, React, Node.js**
 - 🤖 Pioneering in **machine learning** and **deep learning**